MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 ### Using AngelList

+**"I'm Interested!" vs. the Star**

+Its title is misleading, but the "Yes, I'm Interested" button is actually a job application.
+When you click this, congratulations!
+You have applied for a job.
+The **employer is notified** and will likely look at your profile.
+You have the option of sending the employer a short note when you express interest, and you should always do this.
+Rather than pasting in your entire cover letter, pare it down to 2-4 sentences about why you'd like to work at the company.
+If the company is also interested in you, you'll receive an email letting you know that you have a match.
+If the company doesn't message you directly, send them a follow-up reiterating your interest and qualifications.

+If you like a job posting but aren't ready to apply, **do not** hit "I'm Interested".
+Instead, star the company to save it for later.

 **Who to Follow**

 Start by following your classmates, TAs, and other people you know personally.
 Much like Twitter, you can gain helpful information by following leaders in the tech community.
 If you see a CEO, entrepeneur, or someone else who is a big name at a company you're interested in, follow that person -- you'll then get job recommendations at that company in your feed.